ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Supplier Item Quality/endpoint_get_supplier_item_quality.md

 # GET Supplier Item Quality Processes
 GET /supplieritems/&lt;GUID&gt;/quality

 GET /supplieritems/&lt;GUID&gt;/quality/&lt;GUID&gt;

-Returns an array of   objects for a Supplier Item with a given GUID \(all Quality Processes in which the Supplier Item is an affected object\).
+Returns an array of  Quality Process objects for a Supplier Item with a given GUID \(all Quality Processes in which the Supplier Item is an affected object\).

 If the endpoint is apprended with a valid GUID, it returns a specific Quality Process and the step information where the specified Supplier has been added as an affected object.